sandeep021/Handwritten-digit-predictor-using-MNIST-data-set/README.md

 2. The model was created and trained using tensorflow 2.0.
 3. The adam optimizer is used to reduce the cost.

-â˜ï¸ Run the [Jupyter notebook](https://github.com/sandeep021/Handwritten-digit-predictor-using-MNIST-data-set/blob/master/Model_predictor.ipynb) to train the network on your own device ðŸ’¯
+Run the [Jupyter notebook](https://github.com/sandeep021/Handwritten-digit-predictor-using-MNIST-data-set/blob/master/Model_predictor.ipynb) to train the network on your own device ðŸ’¯

 ---